What to Do When You're Over Budget

 Now that you have a better idea of where your money is going, try these tips to stick to your monthly budget:

 Set goals.
-Short-term or long-term, a goal is a great way to motivate you to stick to your budget.
+Short-term or long-term, setting a goal is a great way to motivate you to stick to your budget.
 Whether it’s to pay off a big debt, like student loans, or save up for a vacation, saving your money is a lot easier when you’re working towards a “reward” of sorts.

 Create your own entertainment.
 Spending money on entertainment, including eating out, is one of the biggest reasons people go over their budget.
 Instead of going out and spending money on fun, create your own!
 Invite friends over for a game or have a movie night.
 Look for free concerts and entertainment around your city.
 There are endless ways to be entertained without spending money!